kotlinw/kotlinw/kotlinw-statemachine-core/README.md

 }
 ```

-### Declare state data types
+### Declare classes for holding state data

 Most non-trivial state machines have some data associated with each state.\
+For better typing support each state should have a dedicated class to hold its data.

-In case of the data-fetch state machine there are 4 cases:
+In case of the "data fetch" state machine there are 4 states (not counting *undefined*), so we define 4 data classes:

 ```
 /**